conjure-cp/conjure-oxide/CONTRIBUTING.md

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](); it's that easy!

 ## Write bug reports with detail, background, and sample code
-[This is an example](http://stackoverflow.com/q/12488905/180626) of a bug report I wrote, and I think it's not a bad model.
-Here's [another example from Craig Hockenberry](http://www.openradar.me/11905408), an app developer whom I greatly respect.
+Take a look at [this advice from Simon Tatham](https://www.chiark.greenend.org.uk/~sgtatham/bugs.html) for how to effectively report Bugs.
+[This is an example](http://stackoverflow.com/q/12488905/180626) of a well written bug report.

 **Great Bug Reports** tend to have: